-The IB Middle Years Programme (MYP) at St John’s Anglican School is taught in Years 7-10 and provides students with the knowledge, skills and attitudes to be active and effective participants in our global world.
+The IB Middle Years Programme (MYP) at St John’s Anglican School is taught in Years 7 to 9 and provides students with the knowledge, skills and attitudes to be active and effective participants in our global world.

 The MYP is a challenging curriculum framework that helps teachers establish goals, focus units of study using the ‘Global Contexts’ and conduct meaningful assessments.
 The MYP framework encourages students to make practical connections between their studies and the real world.
 It fosters the development of skills for communication, intercultural understanding and global engagement – essential qualities for young people who are becoming global leaders.

 Students are expected to be well-versed in the traditional subject areas of our current curriculum, and they are encouraged to see the relationships between them.
 They are expected to develop a genuine understanding of their own history and culture and are encouraged to appreciate the traditions of other people and other places.

 The MYP aims to help students develop their personal understanding, their emerging sense of self and responsibility in their community.
 MYP teachers organise the curriculum with appropriate attention to: